From this 400m2 corner lot you can see the ocean and walk there in one minute flat.

 Initial drawings and percolation tests have been done for the development of small condo building with 4 units.
 A neighbouring lot features two units and both are permanently rented for $ 450 a month.

-The property is Rights of Possession but can be titled.
+The property is Rights of Possession and the titling process has been initiated.

 Puerto Armuelles is a friendly beach town in western Panama.
 Beaches like this aren’t common in Panama — the mainland’s coastline doesn’t have many beaches that are accessible for swimming and strolling.
 It’s still a somewhat under-the-radar destination, and travelers here can expect to have plenty of the beach to themselves.